pretix/pretix-docs/docs/guides/products/discounts.md

 You can choose a descriptive name such as "Discount for school classes" so you can find this again later.
 You can also optionally restrict the discount to a specific time frame or a specific sales channel.

-Next, either select **Apply to all products** or create a selection of products that are eligible for the discount.
+Next, either select Apply to all products or create a selection of products that are eligible for the discount.

-For a **percentual group discount** similar to “if you buy at least 5 tickets, you get 20 percent off", set **Minimum number of matching products** to “5" and **Percentual discount on matching products** to “20.00".
+For a percentual group discount similar to “if you buy at least 5 tickets, you get 20 percent off", set Minimum number of matching products to “5" and Percentual discount on matching products to “20.00".

-For a **buy-X-get-Y discount**, e.g. “if you buy 5 tickets, you get one free", set **Minimum number of matching products** to “5", **Percentual discount on matching products** to “100.00", and **Apply discount only to this number of matching products** to “1".
+For a buy-X-get-Y discount, e.g. “if you buy 5 tickets, you get one free", set Minimum number of matching products to “5", Percentual discount on matching products to “100.00", and Apply discount only to this number of matching products to “1".

 #### Fixed group packages

 If you want to sell group tickets in fixed sizes, e.g. a table of eight at your gala dinner, you can use product bundles.
-Assuming you already set up a ticket for admission of individual persons, you then set up a second product **Table (8 persons)** with a discounted full price.
+Assuming you already set up a ticket for admission of individual persons, you then set up a second product Table (8 persons) with a discounted full price.
-Then, head to the **Bundled products** tab of that product and add one bundle configuration to include the single admission product **eight times**.
+Then, head to the Bundled products tab of that product and add one bundle configuration to include the single admission product eight times.
 Next, create an unlimited quota mapped to the new product.

 This way, the purchase of a table will automatically create eight tickets, leading to a correct calculation of your total quota and, as expected, eight persons on your check-in list.